RajasekharReddy82/myLearning/hclInterview.md

 14. do you have any webpack configuration experience?
 15. how can stop third party ads in your application?
 16. How can access store in saga file?
+17. how can access store values in redux?

 Let me know if you'd like answers or code examples for any of these!